Interdisciplinary Minor in Sustainability:

 - Encourage opportunities for student experiential learning about sustainability.

-Through the development and implementation of McMaster’s Interdisciplinary Minor in Sustainability, students are now able to choose from over 64 courses from faculties across campus to gain a truly interdisciplinary perspective of sustainability as well as tailor a minor that compliments their major.
-In only two years of operation, 19 students have declared an Interdisciplinary Minor in Sustainability.
+Through the development and implementation of McMaster’s Interdisciplinary Minor in Sustainability, students are now able to choose from over 73 courses from faculties across campus to gain a truly interdisciplinary perspective of sustainability as well as tailor a minor that compliments their major.
+In five years of operation, 115 students have declared an Interdisciplinary Minor in Sustainability.

 The Minor would not be possible without the hard work and dedication of the past and current members of the Interdisciplinary Minor in Sustainability Committee; the Arts & Science Program for providing an administrative home for the Minor; the faculty members who have opened up their courses for inclusion and helped communicate the Minor; the staff members, including academic advisors, who have provided advice and guidance throughout; and the dozens of students who have shown their support by taking the Minor and working with us through its development.